 The rules and regulations governing VA disability benefits claims are complex and confusing enough for any Veteran’s valid disability claim to be denied initially.
 Unfortunately, the appeals process is even more complicated and is governed by strict rules.

-The dedicated legal team at the Berry Law Firm is led by experienced Veterans’ law attorneys who are also decorated military veterans.
+The dedicated legal team at the Berry Law is led by experienced Veterans’ law attorneys who are also decorated military veterans.
 Our firsthand experience with military service and our immersion in Veterans’ law and VA disability appeals can give you distinct advantages when requesting a VA determination appeal.